parental-mental-health

 Illustratively, a study in the Archives of General Psychiatry found that children of parents with substance use disorders were twice as likely to develop depressive disorders compared to children of parents without these disorders.

-Fostering Resilience: The Role of Schools and Communities
+Fostering Resilience: The Role Of Schools And Communities

-For example, a school guidance counselor can identify a child struggling with their emotional well-being and provide necessary interventions.
+For example, a school guidance counsellor can identify a child struggling with their emotional well-being and provide necessary interventions.
 Similarly, community-based programs can offer resources such as support groups and recreational activities that help children learn, grow, and heal in supportive environments.

 Conclusion